 Prein&Newhof used GPS units and a digital camera to inventory and map fixed assets, including:

 - Maintenance equipment

-P&N then uploaded the location, age and condition of park assets into a database linked to GIS mapping software.
-GIS is a valuable tool that allows data layering and big-picture visualizations that helped Park Township answer questions such as:
+Prein&Newhof then uploaded the location, age and condition of park assets into a database linked to Geographic Information Systems (GIS).
+GIS is a valuable tool that allows data layering and big-picture visualizations that would Park Township answer questions such as:

 - What recreational opportunities are available?

 - How many miles of hiking trails are available?
 What kind of trails are they?
 Are they accessible?